TinasheMuchabaiwa/TinasheMuchabaiwa/README.md

 ## 🏏 Beyond Code

-When I'm not architecting software solutions, you might find me analyzing cricket matches or playing on weekends.
+When I'm not buiding software, you might find me analyzing cricket matches or playing on weekends.
 I believe that the strategic thinking and attention to detail required in cricket directly translates to writing elegant, efficient code.

 ## 💡 Professional Approach